 Q: What if I can’t pay for my bond?

 A: We have financing options for individuals who need help paying for their bond.
-Generally, bonds need to be over $1,000 to qualify for financing.
+Generally, the bond premium needs to be over $1,000 for you to qualify for financing.

 Surety Bonds: Application Questions